InvoluteHell/ThreeKeysProgramming/README-EN.md

 1. Candidate have free of choice three [letter / number] for coding, literally **three**.
 2. Beside of your favour of choice, all ASCII symbols on keyboard are free for use.
-3. The goal is print out exact `Hello, World!` case senstive. no more funny stuff this time pls.
+3. The goal is print out exact `Hello, World!` case senstive, no more funny stuff this time pls.
-4. Winner is select by minnimum code size.
-(Exampt screenshoot and doc)
+4. Winner is select by minnimum code size. (exampt screenshoot and doc)
 5. No programing language limit in general, but should present in [here](https://madnight.github.io/githut/#/pull_requests/2022/1)
-6. No `import` or implement your `import` in three keys also.
+6. No 'import' or implement your 'import' in three keys also.
 7. No compile hack, your code should run on a baby computer.

 ## Ranking